-We live too fast; we live in a 90 mph culture.
+We live too fast; we live in a 90-miles-per-hour culture.
 The most important thing in life is not speed but direction.
-We need to consult our spiritual compass.
-We must learn to get quiet before God and listen.
-When are these precious times in your life-in the middle of night, the focus is not on what I need to do, but the focus is asking "what about God?"
+We need to consult our spiritual compass frequently.
+We must learn to be still before God and listen.
+Have you experienced this kind of extended time with God and his Word?
+When were these precious times in your life -- when the focus is not on what I need to do, when the focus is on asking "what about God?"
 Listening to God gives us opportunity to focus; we need listening times.
-I encourage times of personal retreat-perhaps a day or part of a day each month, in addition to regularly listening to God's Word.
-You could use a whole day listening to God, recharging and refueling.
-Let us learn to listen to God, to be hearers of the word and not only doers.
+I encourage times of personal retreat -- perhaps a day or part of a day each month, time in addition to regularly listening to God's Word.
+You could use a whole day simply listening to God, recharging and refueling.
+Let us learn to listen to God, to be hearers of the Word and not only doers.

 Personalize the Word of God

 Personalizing the word of God takes us outside corporate worship.
 When is it just you and God?
 Personal worship enhances our spiritual lives; personal worship enhances corporate worship.
 Those who lead in corporate worship should have first experienced private, personal worship.
 We were created for God's glory.
 When we get out of bed, our question should be how and when we will spend quality one-on-one time with God today.
 Out of that commitment and relationship flows authentic Christian living.
 When I personalize the word of God, I attribute worth to God.
 Personal worship is as love notes and prayers to God!
 Learn to give God majesty and splendor.